kumarsarath588/flask_createuser/README.md

 `Python run.py`

+4. The above command start the application on port number 80.
-4. Now open your browser goto IP address of the server where you started the application like http://<hostname/ip>.
+5. Now open your browser go to IP address of the server where you started the application like http://<IPaddress>.
-5. You can see a welcome page click on linux user mangement.
+6. You can see a welcome page click on linux user management.
-6. Type username and password (remaining are optional).
+7. Type username and password (remaining are optional).
-7. Press sumbit, Now check in the server i will have user which you have created.
+8. Press submit; Now check in the server it will have user which you have created.

 `getent passwd <username>`